RTEMS/rtems-docs/bsp_howto/linker_script.rst

 Initialized Data
 ================

-Now there’s a problem with the initialized data: the ``.data`` section has to be in RAM as this data may be modified during the program execution.
+Now there's a problem with the initialized data: the ``.data`` section has to be in RAM as this data may be modified during the program execution.
 But how will the values be initialized at boot time?